zkol/vsadmin/README.md

      * Creates world folder /var/opt/vintagestory/w01-hunger-madness
      * Starts the forst server process
      * Prints the stats of the (hopefully sucessful) start of this process

+1. **Privilege an admin user for the first world** (e.g. on a headless LAN-Server)
+   * Log in as an admin user who is allowed to run commands per sudo
+   * Open a terminal, change to the directory of server.sh, and execute:
+     * **sudo ./server.sh -w1 command op skol** (assuming skol is the Vintage Story username)
+   * Parameter -w is not necessary to address the instance with the lastet start time
+   * Script result:
+     * Sends command op to the server
+     * Prints the command result (that has been logged by the server)

 1. **Create and start the second multiplayer world in parallel** (e.g. on a headless LAN-Server)
    * Log in as an admin user who is allowed to run commands per sudo
    * Choose a custom name for the second world, e.g. "Second World"